TheJumpCloud/support/PowerShell/ModuleChangelog.md

 - New Function: Send-JCPasswordReset allows admins to use the 'Resend email' button functionality programmatically to send reset/activation emails to targeted users.
 - New Function: Set-JCOrganization allows multi tenant admins to change the JumpCloud tenant they are conneted to.
 - New Function: Get-JCOrganization allows multi tenant admins to see the JumpCloud tenants they have access to.
 - Updated Function: Connect-JCOnline to prompt multi tenant admins to select their connected tenant.
-Admins can also skip this prompt by entering a 'JumpCloud OrgID' into the new '-JumpCloudOrgID' parameter to setup connection in automation scenarios.
+Admins can also skip this prompt by entering a 'JumpCloudOrgID' into the new '-JumpCloudOrgID' parameter to setup connection in automation scenarios.

 #### IMPROVEMENTS